Sailing Skills Map & FAQ's

 Nacra F18 / Nacra F18 Infusion (level 3 cats).
 Two person only.
 Racing with the Nacra F18 requires both members be experienced F18 sailors.
 Dual trapeze.

-Sail the 580 with spi until comfortable in 15+knots, you should never feel out of control or in danger of capsize on the 580.
-If you are capsizing you are not ready.
-You should also be comfortable single handing the 500 in strong winds then complete on the water spinnaker evaluation to gain access or complete on the water spinnaker evaluation to demonstrate existing skills (for members that already have experience in the F18 class, active racers etc).
+Complete the High Performance Catamaran Level 3 checkout or Sail the 580 with spi until comfortable in 15+knots, you should never feel out of control or in danger of capsize on the 580 (If you are capsizing you are not ready) You should also be comfortable single handing the 500 in strong winds only then attempt the checkout.

 Q: What is a checkout?

 A: This is where you take a vessel you are familiar with and safely rig, launch, do a few tacks, a few gybes, a capsize, right the boat, land, derig.
 After this, you can sail the boat as you wish.
 Checkouts do NOT teach skills.
 They evaluate existing skills.
-Sailing lesson director, fleet captains or other members will observe your skills and give you the green light.
+Fleet Captains, a Sailing Director or other members who are experienced sailors will observe your skills and give you the green light.
 Note, this is not a test that you sail well, that will come with time, we care that you sail safely first for your own personal safety and that of your crew, and second for the safety and maintenance of our boats.

 Q: I just did a lesson; do I still need to checkout?